aleshaleksey/fansys23/06-abilities.md

 **Limitations**:
 - Only spells with incantation components can be modified with spellsong.
-- A character that is "aphonic", "silenced", or otherwise cannot produce sound cannot use "bard song".
+- A character that is "aphonic", "silenced", or otherwise cannot produce sound cannot use "spellsong".
-- A character that is "deafened" or otherwise cannot perceive sound cannot be affected by "bard song".
+- A character that is "deafened" or otherwise cannot perceive sound cannot be affected by "spellsong".

 **Spellsong table**: It should be noted that conditions from the "conditions" column can be applied or cured with spellsong, but conditions from the "cured only" column can be cured, but not applied, at that level of spellsong.
 |Spellsong Level|Perform Ranks|Minimum Spell MP dice cost|[Conditions](10-conditions-types.md#conditions-in-detail)|Cured Only